-Toolboxes inside of a folder or geodatabase will display within Folder Connections in the Project pane.
+Toolboxes inside of a folder or geodatabase will display within Folder Connections in the Catalog pane.
 You can add any toolbox from within a folder connection or geodatabase to your project, which stores a link to the toolbox (but not the physical toolbox file) with your project.

 Geoprocessing services in an ArcGIS Server connection

 You can find and use geoprocessing service tools in an ArcGIS Server connection.
 These tools can be used just like any other geoprocessing tool, the only difference is the tool is executed on the ArcGIS Server.
-To start using geoprocessing service tools, add an ArcGIS Server User Connection, then expand the server connection under the Servers node of the Project pane and double-click any tool to open it in the Geoprocessing pane.
+To start using geoprocessing service tools, add an ArcGIS Server User Connection, then expand the server connection under the Servers node of the Catalog pane and double-click any tool to open it in the Geoprocessing pane.

 You can connect to and use a number of geoprocessing service tools that are hosted on ArcGIS Online servers.
 These tools are called Ready-To-Use Services, and allow you to run a number of advanced analysis tasks such as